cea-hpc/modules/MIGRATING.rst

 and :mfcmd:`family`.

-The :ref:`Compatibility with Lmod Tcl modulefile` section in the :ref:`modulefile(4)` describes the differences existing between the two implementations.
+The :ref:`Compatibility with Lmod Tcl modulefile` section in the :ref:`modulefile(4)` man page describes the differences existing between the two implementations.

 Note that when processing a :mfcmd:`family` command, the :envvar:`LMOD_FAMILY_\<NAME\>` environment variable is defined by Modules to